Jose1337Jose/Freenove_Robot_Dog_Kit_for_Raspberry_Pi/docs/source/fnk0050/codes/tutorial/2_Assemble_Robot.rst

 Step 10 Assemble Legs to Body
 ****************************************************************

-:red:`Keep the power ON and all servos connected to shield.
+:combo:`red font-bolder:Keep the power ON and all servos connected to shield.
 Do NOT disconnect wiring.` We need to keep the servo at 90° when connected to them to servo arms. (servo wires are not shown in the following content.)

 Try to install them close to 90°.
 The angles are acceptable within 65~115.